Tyk Multi Data Center Bridge

 Introduction

-Tyk’s Multi Data Centre Bridge (MDCB) is a separately licensed extension to the Tyk control plane that performs management and synchronisation of logically or geographically distributed clusters of Tyk API Gateways.
+Tyk’s Multi Data Center Bridge (MDCB) is a separately licensed extension to the Tyk control plane that performs management and synchronisation of logically or geographically distributed clusters of Tyk API Gateways.
 We use it ourselves to support our Tyk Cloud offering.

 Challenges of managing APIs in a distributed environment